Indonesia's Credit Rating Stable, Private SPBU Fuel Supply, Crypto Market Integrity

 Read the full story here.

-• The results of the 2025Global Cities Index (GCI) measurement conducted by Kearney Foresight reveal a cityscape that is both sustainable and transforming.
-New York, London, Paris, Tokyo and Singapore retain their top five positions from last year's GCI.
-These five cities underscore the resilience of established global cities.
-Jakarta ranked 71st, up three places from last year.
+• The results of the 2025 Global Cities Index (Global Cities Index/GCI) measurement conducted by Kearney Foresight reveal a sustainable and transformative city landscape.
+New York, London, Paris, Tokyo, and Singapore maintained their top five positions like last year's GCI.
+These five cities underscore the resilience of well-established global cities.
+Jakarta is ranked 71st, up 3 places compared to last year.

 Read the full story here.